The Conundrum of Asking for Help

 Ready to ask for help?

-If you are finally ready to ask for help, please don’t hesitate to reach out to start your therapy journey.
+If you are finally ready to ask for help, please don’t hesitate to reach out to start your anxiety therapy journey.